Playlist

 05:35 And we also want to note this to the health care provider.

-05:38 So texture is a little bit different.
+05:38 So texture's a little bit different.

-05:50 And lastly, turgor is also an important consideration when we're talking about hydration status of our patient.
+05:50 And lastly turgor is also an important consideration when we're talking about hydration status of our patient.

-05:57 Now, you see here, the image is at the back of the patient's hand.
+05:57 Now you see here the image is at the back of the patient's hand.

-06:07 So ideally, it's best to assess this by the patient's chest wall, grabbing the patient's and pinching up a little skin, pulling it back and releasing.
+06:01 Now as you can imagine, over time, especially with aging, the skin behind the hand can get kind of loose.
+So ideally it's best to assess this by the patient's chest wall grabbing the patient's and pinching up a little skin pulling it back and releasing.

 06:16 So this should snap back rather quickly.